 If you do feed your dog kibble or canned food, then follow up with a bone or a dental treat that has been proven to work.

 Dogs that continuously chew on tennis balls and carry them around in their mouth, wear their teeth down.
 The fuzz of the tennis balls act as an abrasive that literally files the teeth over time.

-This condition is known as Tennis Ball Mouth and results in the teeth being more subject to decay.
-Tennis balls are abrasive to your dog's teeth when carried around for hours at a time.
+I became aware of this condition after reading an interesting book 'The Complete Healthy Dog Handbook' by Betsy Brevitz, that discusses this problem.
+In fact, she mentions that it's sometimes known as Tennis Ball Mouth and results in the teeth being more subject to decay.
+She explains that tennis balls are abrasive to your dog's teeth when carried around for hours at a time.
 If teeth are eroded this way, they can become extremely sensitive.

 It can also lead to canine dental problems, such as infections deep in the root of the tooth and even create painful abscesses.

 I know you don't want to take away your dog's fun, and lord knows I know exactly how you feel, that's my Ava in the photo above with 2 tennis balls in her mouth.
 She is a fanatic about tennis balls and having two at time is not unusual for her.
 So here's what I did to stop her chewing and carrying them.

 I didn't (and don't) ban her from having tennis balls but basically, I changed the game so that she has them in her mouth for the shortest time possible.
 When we go out to "play" ball, I have the balls (not Ava) and I don't take just one or even two as she will quickly get and "own" them and then I find I have nothing to bargain with!